conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 1. Try to run `text_mining.ipynb` on TDM server.
 2. Do a search to get what we already have.
 (Parameters: AN)

+July 27th Update:
+1. Issues with missing packages (SpaCy and Textblob) on TDM
+2. Perform test with "Yellen (), Google (), Hitler (800k) ", Includes the Global News Stream and the Historical Newspaper.
+3. Create a sentiment test comparison with different chairs of Federal Reserve, relating to the time period.
+4. Create temporal sentiment analysis on `Google` .
+We can also make some comparison with another Internet Giant, `AltaVista` and `Yahoo` (which can provides sentimental analysis view during period of their competition).

 ### 2.1 Testing the efficiency/complexity of Mining-Analysis